Skip to main content

 Upon arrival, I took the train to Shinjuku and checked into Capsule 510, which was a bargain at 2,600 Yen.
 It was a basic capsule hotel, much simpler than Nicoh Refre in Sapporo, but perfect for my needs of washing up and sleeping.

 For dinner, I stumbled upon a sushi restaurant a few blocks away.
 Initially, it seemed sketchy, but the food was excellent and incredibly cheap.
-I feasted on Toro, Hamachi, and Maguro, though I lost most pictures except for a few of Kappa Maki and Tamago.
-I wish I could recall the restaurant's name; it was just one of many sushi spots in Kabukicho.
+I feasted on Toro, Hamachi, and Maguro.
+I wandered around Kabukicho, visited a few bars for a drink, and turned in around midnight.

 Next, I took the train to Shinagawa and walked about a mile to Sengaku-Ji Temple, famous for the 47 Ronin story.
 I relaxed here for an hour, enjoying the serene atmosphere that made me feel as if I had traveled back in time 200 years.

 I couldn't resist stopping by Ladurée in Mitsukoshi, Ginza.
 I arrived just as they opened at 10:30 am and scored a window seat.
-It was delightful to people-watch, but I vacated after 30 minutes to give others a chance at the coveted spot.
+It was delightful to people-watch, but I vacated after 30 minutes to give others a chance at the spot.

-• People Watching: I relaxed at Starbucks on the second floor, soaking in the atmosphere.
+• People Watching — I relaxed at Starbucks on the second floor, soaking in the atmosphere.

-Feeling tired and realizing the weather was sweltering, I debated whether to stay another night.
-Ultimately, I decided against it and returned to Haneda Airport four hours before my flight.
-I took advantage of their nice shower rooms, which cost 1,030 Yen for 30 minutes—worth it, though I wished they provided shower slippers.
+Feeling tired and realizing the weather was sweltering, I returned to Haneda Airport four hours before my flight.

 Comments